AI agents removed the friction from writing telemetry

 Deletion projects are boring but necessary.
 The challenge is understanding what actually depends on what you want to remove.
 Documentation is usually outdated, and grep isn't smart enough to catch indirect dependencies.

 I use Claude to trace through codebases and infrastructure configs to map dependencies before starting deprecation work.
-It's much better than I am at following import chains, finding configuration references, and identifying runtime dependencies.
+It's better than I am at following import chains, finding configuration references, and spotting runtime dependencies.

 When I needed to remove an experimental tool that was no longer maintained, Claude helped map out all the places it was referenced: direct imports, configuration files, deployment scripts, and documentation.
 It also identified services that used the tool indirectly through shared libraries.